flexa-script/flexa-script.github.io/docs/basic-program.md

 ## Loops

-Use the `while` loop for repetitive tasks:
+The statement `while` is a possible loop for repetitive tasks:
 ```cp
 var count = 0;